Heated shot: Loading

 Great care had to be taken loading heated shot into a cannon to ensure that the red-hot shot did not prematurely ignite the cannon's charge of gunpowder.

 A cartridge bag of gunpowder was loaded first.
 A double bag was used with heated shot to prevent leakage of grains of gunpowder as the bag was rammed down the cannon.
 Once the bag was in place, a dry wad of hay or cloth was rammed down against the bag, followed by a wad of wet hay, clay or fuller's earth.
 These would shield the charge from the heated shot, which was loaded next.

 If the cannon was to be fired at a downward angle, another wet wad was rammed against the ball to prevent it from rolling out.
 If proper loading precautions were taken, the wet wad could protect the gunpowder cartridge from premature ignition even until the heated shot had cooled down.
-However it was better to fire the gun quickly as water boiled from the wet wad could condense in the gunpowder charge if there was too long a delay.
+However it was better to fire the gun quickly as water boiled from the wet wad could condense in the gunpowder charge if there was an excessive delay.

 A common practice with heated shot was to fire it with a reduced charge of gunpowder - as little as a quarter or a sixth the charge used for shooting a cold shot over the same distance.
 This would cause the shot to lodge in the wood of the target ship rather than penetrating it, and also cause greater splitting and splintering of the wood.
 Also, if a shot embedded itself too deeply into the target, insufficient air would reach it to effectively start a fire before it cooled down.

 In 1862, a cage-like, iron base for heated shot was patented in the US by Charles T. James, that enabling heated shot to be fired from rifled artillery.
 At least one of these has been found at Fort Pillow, Tennessee, the site of the 1864 Battle of Fort Pillow during the American Civil War.